Creating & Managing Vaults

 Best Practices

-- Never hardcode secrets.
-Always use Nembl's secret management instead of pasting values into workflow configurations.
+- Never hardcode values.
+Always use Nembl's vault management instead of pasting credentials into workflow configurations.

 - Rotate regularly.
 Set rotation reminders for all API keys and tokens, especially those with broad access.

-environment,service, andsensitivitytags to enable policy-based access control. - Audit secret access.
+environment,service, andsensitivitytags to enable policy-based access control. - Audit vault access.
 Review the audit log for

-secrets:readevents to monitor who is accessing sensitive credentials. - Delete unused secrets.
-When a connector or workflow is removed, clean up the associated secrets.
+secret:revealevents to monitor who is accessing sensitive credentials. - Delete unused vaults.
+When a connector or workflow is removed, clean up the associated vaults.